Yuan-Chi Tseng 曾元琦 - AIMS Fellows, NTHU Please visit our lab - inclusive inter-intelligence Design Lab (iiiD-Lab)

 • We study how to leverage LLM-based chatbots to enhance healthcare, health monitoring, and medical service efficiency and effectiveness.
 This includes research and applications in mobile health applications, telemedicine, health data analysis and visualization, as well as the ethical responsibilities of artificial intelligence in healthcare.

-• We investigate methods to facilitate creative collaboration among individuals from different fields and backgrounds.
-This involves innovation management, interdisciplinary collaboration, design thinking, and other strategies.
+• We investigate how to design innovative tools and platforms that enhance creative collaboration among individuals from diverse fields and backgrounds.
+This involves leveraging principles of innovation management, interdisciplinary collaboration, design thinking, and other strategic approaches.

 • Inclusive Design